 Here’s another love song that can be tricky on the guitar for beginners.
 It doesn’t have a very complicated structure.
 However, the best way to play this 1955 Alex North original is by using a fingerpicking technique.
 This is the only way you can hit the individual notes of the song and give it a more melodic, piano-like character.
 It should be easy enough to pick the individual strings because of its relatively mild and gentle tempo of only 72 BPM.

 The Righteous Brothers were one of the many artists who covered this song in 1965.
-The lyrics were penned by Hy Zaret and talks about the feelings of an inmate who is longing for his loved one in the outside world.
+The lyrics were penned by Hy Zaret and talk about the feelings of an inmate who is longing for his loved one in the outside world.
 It is a very sad song that many of us can relate to today.
 We may not be in prison, but we can also be prisoners of something else.
 It’s all about getting separated from the one that you truly love, hoping that she’ll still be there when you return.

 6. I’ll Have to Say I Love You in a Song by Jim Croce